A behind the scenes look at Kentucky’s modern education reform history.

 After the last sickout on March 14th, there were no more days of session until March 28th.
 One lone day sitting on the horizon to cram as much garbage into the garbage disposal and see how much harm you can inflict on the unsuspecting before they are forced to gavel out at midnight.
 It’s like this every year.
 So why should teachers trust that a supermajority GOP-led legislature won’t mislead them this year?

 For this reason, we decided to plan a rally in the Capitol Rotunda for the last day of session.
 We wanted to be prepared because we had every reason to believe that teachers and parents would be back.

 But the gaslighting trying to keep coming out of JCTA leadership was strong.
 Emilie McKiernon Blanton wrote this opinion piece: JCPS teacher: We don’t need a sickout on Kentucky legislature’s last day

-Meanwhile, we discovered that they have been playing switcheroo with BOE appointments.
+Meanwhile, Forward Kentucky wrote about how they were playing switcheroo with BOE appointments.

 On the last day of session, the rally began at 10 AM.
 We had speakers and provided materials to make posters.
 The turnout was lower than we had anticipated.
 We learned that JCTA had called for a meeting with teachers in the Annex at the same time as our rally in order to compete with our event.
 In addition, they only had 300 teachers sign up to come to Frankfort as delegates, instead of the 500 that was part of the compromise.
 Although, very few were in the Capitol when it mattered.